 1. Begin With The End In Mind (Dr. Stephen Covey)

 You can’t plan to get where you want to go until you’ve first decided where you want to end up!
 Start with the end goals and plan backward.

 2. To Know and Not To Do Is Really Not To Know (Chinese philosopher Wang Yangming)

 It’s really important to develop your business skills as well as your technical skills if you want to have a successful business or practice.
 But studying new skills (whether it’s the latest marketing techniques or how to understand a cash flow projection) is not the same as putting them into practice.
 It can be easy to fall into the trap of continually learning the theory of new things, searching for the ‘magic pill’ solution to business success, without ever actually using the skills you have already learned.

 You can’t learn to play tennis by just reading a book about it – you have to do it.
 Business skills are the same.
 And sometimes you need a coach or mentor to help you put your theory into practice and show you where you’re not quite doing it right….(if you’d like to find out I might be the right coach/mentor to help you then book a no-cost 15min ‘Focus’ Session and we can explore whether there is a good fit).

 3. Hide the Medicine In The Meat (Taki Moore)

 I first heard this expression from a vet when we tried to give our dog some medicine tablets which she promptly spat out!
 Following his advice, we hid the tablets in a piece of meat (or quite often cheese, as our dog was cheese-mad) and she swallowed the lot in one go.

 Taki Moore (a great business coach) taught me how this expression also applies to marketing your services.
-You can’t successfully market a service that your ideal client doesn’t know they need or doesn’t yet want.
-Instead you have to show your ideal clients you can give them what they want, even if you know they really need something different or something else in addition.
+You can’t successfully market a service that your ideal client doesn’t know they need or don’t yet want.
+Instead, you have to show your ideal clients you can give them what they want, even if you know they really need something different or something else in addition.